iabhijeet24/hostelhub-management-system/README.md

-# 🏠 HostelHub – Modern Hostel & Mess Management Platform
+# 🏠 HostelHub – Modern Hostel Management Platform

 🌐 **Live Website:** [hostelhub-management-system.vercel.app](https://hostelhub-management-system.vercel.app)

-HostelHub is a smart, web-based platform that simplifies and automates the daily operations of hostels and mess facilities.
-Designed with students, wardens, and administrators in mind, HostelHub handles everything from AI-powered room allocation to complaint tracking, visitor logging, and more — all in one place.
+HostelHub is a smart, web-based platform that simplifies and automates the daily operations of hostel.
+Designed with students, wardens, and administrators in mind, HostelHub handles everything from smart room allocation to complaint tracking, visitor logging, and more — all in one place.

 ---